Data-driven Reduction of Transfer Operators for Particle Clustering Dynamics: Data-driven approximation of the coarse-grained transfer operator

 \paragraph{\Cref{ex2} continued.}

 For the Morse potential~\eqref{eq:F_Morse}, \Cref{fig:diffusion_maps_SPDE_Morse_b} shows the Diffusion Map embedding of ten SPDE trajectories starting in the uniform distribution with a distance of $dt_{\text{diff}}=20$ between the time snapshots.
-This large distance between snapshots is chosen because the computational costs for the Diffusion Map embedding using the translation-invariant Wasserstein metric are very high.
-For the chosen parameters of the Morse potential (given on page~\pageref{parameter_values}), the system initially goes from the uniform distribution into a concentration of four clusters, see \cite{wehlitz2025}.
-This initial number of clusters can be determined analytically using linear stability analysis \cite{garnier2016, gerber2025}.
+This large distance between snapshots is chosen because the computational cost of constructing the Diffusion Map embedding using the translation-invariant Wasserstein metric is high, as discussed above.
+For the chosen Morse potential parameters and noise strength, the system initially goes from the uniform distribution into a concentration of four clusters, see~\cite{wehlitz2025}.
+This initial number of clusters can be determined analytically using linear stability analysis~\cite{garnier2016, gerber2025}.
 However, this four-cluster state only lasts on a short time scale and thus plays no role for the $dt_{\text{diff}}$ chosen here.
 In the following, only three-, two- and one-cluster states are relevant for the analysis.

 For $\varepsilon=0.2$ (chosen according to the criterion from \cite{coifman2008graph}) we obtain a 2-dimensional manifold (see Appendix~\ref{app:opt-choice-eps}), so that the clustering dynamics can be represented sufficiently well using the first two projection coordinates $\xi_1$ and $\xi_2$.